shchipts/phosphate-rock/README.md

 All tables can be accessed using the [R package phosphateRock](R/phosphateRock) and using the [CSV files](CSV/phosphateRock).

+## How to cite

+Anna Shchiptsova.
+(2024).
+Global dataset on phosphate mining and beneficiation (v1.0.0) [Data set].
+Zenodo. https://doi.org/10.5281/zenodo.10676569

 ## License

 Copyright © 2024 International Institute for Applied Systems Analysis